 Michael Key is an Emmy Award-winning make-up artist whose credits include much of the Star Trek franchise (The Next Generation, Deep Space Nine, Voyager), plus Jingle All the Way, How the Grinch Stole Christmas and Coneheads.
 He started Make-Up Artist in 1996 and the International Make-Up Artist Trade Show (IMATS) in 1997 to connect make-up artists worldwide, providing them with resources, networking opportunities and inspiration.
 In his spare time, he enjoys playing guitar.

 Leslie Marois is the art director for Make-Up Artist magazine and IMATS.
 Raised in the small industrial city of River Rouge, just outside Detroit, she explored the punk-rock music scene and abandoned city that would inspire her creative career.
 She received a Bachelor of Fine Arts before relocating to Oregon.
-Now living in Portland, she enjoys exploring the Pacific Northwest with her husband and son.
+Now living in Portland, she enjoys exploring the Pacific Northwest with her husband and two children.